Updated Feb. 15, 2021

 Allow us to introduce ourselves.
-Sure, we’ve been around the internet for three years, but we mostly stay behind the scenes.
+Sure, we’ve been around the internet for a while now, but we mostly stay behind the scenes.
 So this week, we’re turning the tables and interviewing our small-but-mighty staff.

 We’re kicking this off by hearing from our director, Rossilynne.
-And we’d love to meet you, too, so come by our third birthday party on Oct.
-23.
+And we’d love to meet you, too, so follow us on Instagram and say hello.

 Rossilynne Skena Culgan